 Saturday, July 17, 2021

-We'd been waiting for two days at Waterford, NY for the Erie Canal to open.
-July 15, word came out that the locks would open the next morning morning at 7:00 am.
-We were up and listening to channel 13 to see who would be first to lock through.
+We'd been waiting for two days at Waterford for the Erie Canal to open.
+Word spread that the locks would open in the morning at 7:00 am so we were up, listening to channel 13 to see who would be first to lock through.
 The captain of the small sailboat Treasure of Pleasure called the Lock Master to request passage.
-Two power boats, Knot Busy a Ranger Tug and the cabin cruiser Artist's Life, joined him.
-We photographed them going into the lock; then we walked up to the top and photographed them coming out.
-As we saw them disappear into the distance, we decided we wanted to leave as well.
+Knot Busy, a Ranger Tug and the cabin cruiser Artist's Life, joined him.
+We photographed them going into the lock, then walked up to the top and photographed them coming out.
+As we saw them disappear into the distance, we decided we wanted to leave too.

 Beautiful Tree Lined Shore

-Somewhere over the two days we sat at Waterford, we decided to buddy boat with Sue and Bob on Osimo.
-When we told them three boats had left, they agreed that we should prepare our boats and set off on our journey into the Erie Canal immediately.
+During the two days we sat at Waterford, we decided to buddy boat with Sue and Bob aboard Osimo.
+When we told them three boats had left, they agreed that we should prepare to set off on our journey into the Erie Canal immediately.

-Idler slipping in front of Mystic in the Lock
+Idler moving in front of Mystic in the Lock

 Dave holding on while Osimo enters the lock